Squid-Jiggin' Ground

-The Squid Jiggin' Ground written by Arthur Scammell (1928) is a song that describes a traditional way of life of local Newfoundland fisherman.
-The song is unique in that it describes the method of jigging for squid and the type of equipment and circumstance that revolve around the activity.
+"Squid Jiggin' Ground" (1928) is a song written by Arthur Scammell that describes a traditional way of life of local Newfoundland fishermen.
+The song is unique in that it describes the method of "jigging" for squid, and the type of equipment and circumstance that revolve around the activity.

-The song is sung to the traditional Irish jig Larry O'Gaff.
+The song is sung to the traditional Irish jig "Larry O'Gaff".

 On 1 April 1949, in ceremonies marking Newfoundland's confederation with Canada, the tune was played as the representative song for Newfoundland on the carillon of the Peace Tower in Ottawa.
 Arthur Scammell was actually in Ottawa on the day and was surprised to hear 'his' tune being played.